I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hidpi/ns-hidpi-_hidp_caps.md

 ## Members

 `FeatureReportByteLength`

 Specifies the maximum length, in bytes, of all the feature reports (including the report ID, if report IDs are used, which is prepended to the report data).

 `InputReportByteLength`

 Specifies the maximum size, in bytes, of all the input reports (including the report ID, if report IDs are used, which is prepended to the report data).

 `NumberFeatureButtonCaps`

 Specifies the total number of feature HIDP_BUTTONS_CAPS structures that <b>HidP_GetButtonCaps</b> returns.

 `NumberFeatureDataIndices`

 Specifies the number of data indices assigned to buttons and values in all feature reports.

 `NumberFeatureValueCaps`

 Specifies the total number of feature HIDP_VALUE_CAPS structures that <b>HidP_GetValueCaps</b> returns.

 `NumberInputButtonCaps`

 Specifies the number of input <a href="..\hidpi\ns-hidpi-_hidp_button_caps.md">HIDP_BUTTON_CAPS</a> structures that <a href="..\hidpi\nf-hidpi-hidp_getbuttoncaps.md">HidP_GetButtonCaps</a> returns.

 `NumberInputDataIndices`

 Specifies the number of <a href="https://msdn.microsoft.com/84577544-515a-4fdc-86e5-518182c6c461">data indices</a> assigned to buttons and values in all input reports.

 `NumberInputValueCaps`

 Specifies the number of input <a href="..\hidpi\ns-hidpi-_hidp_value_caps.md">HIDP_VALUE_CAPS</a> structures that <a href="..\hidpi\nf-hidpi-hidp_getvaluecaps.md">HidP_GetValueCaps</a> returns.

 `NumberLinkCollectionNodes`

 Specifies the number of <a href="..\hidpi\ns-hidpi-_hidp_link_collection_node.md">HIDP_LINK_COLLECTION_NODE</a> structures that are returned for this top-level collection by <a href="..\hidpi\nf-hidpi-hidp_getlinkcollectionnodes.md">HidP_GetLinkCollectionNodes</a>.

 `NumberOutputButtonCaps`

 Specifies the number of output HIDP_BUTTON_CAPS structures that <b>HidP_GetButtonCaps</b> returns.

 `NumberOutputDataIndices`

 Specifies the number of data indices assigned to buttons and values in all output reports.

 `NumberOutputValueCaps`

 Specifies the number of output HIDP_VALUE_CAPS structures that <b>HidP_GetValueCaps</b> returns.

 `OutputReportByteLength`

 Specifies the maximum size, in bytes, of all the output reports (including the report ID, if report IDs are used, which is prepended to the report data).

 `Reserved`

 Reserved for internal system use.

 `Usage`

-            Specifies a <a href="https://msdn.microsoft.com/dcbee8e3-d03a-45c8-92e4-0897b9f55177">top-level collection's</a> <a href="hid.hid_usages#usage_id#usage_id">usage ID</a>.
+Specifies a <a href="https://msdn.microsoft.com/dcbee8e3-d03a-45c8-92e4-0897b9f55177">top-level collection's</a> <a href="https://msdn.microsoft.com/84fed314-3554-4291-b51c-734d874a4bab">usage ID</a>.

 `UsagePage`

-            Specifies the top-level collection's <a href="hid.hid_usages#usage_page#usage_page">usage page</a>.
+Specifies the top-level collection's <a href="https://msdn.microsoft.com/84fed314-3554-4291-b51c-734d874a4bab">usage page</a>.

 ## Remarks
 Callers of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff538865">HIDClass support routines</a> use the information provided in this structure when a called routine requires, as input, the size of a report type, the number of link collection nodes, the number of control capabilities, or the number of data indices.

 ## Requirements
 | &nbsp; | &nbsp; |